 Storms happen—especially during the summer and early fall months.
 Weather isn’t something that can be controlled and severe weather can happen in any area of the country.
 Extreme temperatures often make for more brutal storms or droughts.
 How do you prepare to face an increase in this type of weather despite its unpredictability?
-We are breaking down two of the most common types of severe weather to hit in the United States and how you can help limit damage and the quantities of repairs after the storm—especially in peak hurricane season.
+We are breaking down several of the most common types of severe weather in the United States and how you can help limit damage and the quantities of repairs to properties after the storm—especially in peak hurricane season.

 Floods

-Floods can happen anywhere there is rain and even where there isn’t—from Alaska to Florida and everywhere in between, floods are a possibility.
-Water surges can be triggered by rain runoff and natural disasters, but pipe bursts or someone leaving a sink running can be equally as damaging.
+Floods can happen anywhere there is rain and even where there isn’t.
+From Alaska to Florida and everywhere in between, floods are a possibility.
+Water surges can be triggered by rain runoff and natural disasters, but pipe bursts can be equally as damaging.

-The aftermath of a flood/severe weather often involves submitting insurance claims, finding contractors, repairing damaged utilities, and possibly relocating tenants—it’s a lot of work.
-And flooding can cause damage far beyond the surface of your property, with many of the expensive repairs taking place in your units.
+The aftermath of severe weather often involves submitting insurance claims, finding contractors, repairing damaged utilities, and possibly relocating tenants.
+It’s a lot of work.
+Flooding can cause damage far beyond the surface of your property, with many of the expensive repairs taking place in your units.
 Here are a few tips to help “flood-proof” your properties through particular renovations, as well as some precautions to take if flooding has already begun:

 - Install foundation vents or a sump pump.